 - We significantly reduce the amount of data that is stored by eliminating repeated data (such as the id, name and latitude and longitude of the weather station we see recorded on every observation line in the raw files).

 For each cell we typically consider the surrounding weather stations within 50-100km.
 We then take the results from each station and eliminate any missing observations.
 After cleaning using the above rules, we then aggregate values weighting closer stations more than farther stations.
 We do this at the individual observation level so that short term missing data is accommodated.
 This approach gives us the best results for possible missing data, station inconsistencies etc.

 Applications of the data

-To try looking up some historical weather right now and to see how we use the produce, check out our Weather Data page.
+To try looking up some historical weather data right now, check out our Weather Data page.